krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 where $\mathsf{load}$ is the presence density function [^2].

-[^2]: If integration signs in a "gentle" introduction feels like a bait-and-switch, rest assured, this is the last time you will need to think of them in this document - *provided* you accept the statement that anything that we can do it in presences calculus with binary presences can also be done with general presence density functions.
-Besides, we had to say something about why we call this a
+[^2]: If integration signs in a "gentle" introduction feels like a bait-and-switch, rest assured, for the puposes of this document you just need to think of them as a way to add up presence masses, in a way that the ideas we use for binary presences will generalize when we apply them to arbitrary functions.
-*calculus*, and this is as good a point to do that as any!

 ## Domain Signals, presence density functions and measure theory